stallman-j/ekonomR/vignettes/basic-mapping.md

 # Map the locality

-Now let's put this on a map!
+Let's put it all together in a map!

 ## Get centroid coordinates

+Labels on maps are really nice.

-I'd also like to put the name over the locality, but there's an issue: the GADM data don't include lat-long coordinates that I can use to center them.
+We might also like to put the name over the locality, but there's an issue: the GADM data don't include lat-long coordinates that we can use to center labels.

-Borrowing from [the ggplot2 spatial tutorial at r-spatial](https://r-spatial.org/r/2018/10/25/ggplot2-sf-2.html), we see we can make a little data frame of the localities we want.

-Let's get the centroids of the polygons, extract the coordinates, and make a new little spatial data frame with just the polygon(s) we want to label that starts with the data in `my_localities` and then adds columns for the coordinates of the centroids of the polygons.
+We can make our own workaround: let's get the centroids of the polygons, extract the coordinates, and add to our `my_localities` spatial data frame a pair of columns for the coordinates of the centroids of those polygons.

+If you want to see more in this vein, check out [the ggplot2 spatial tutorial at r-spatial](https://r-spatial.org/r/2018/10/25/ggplot2-sf-2.html)

 ``` r